 The Company, through CMSA, SGSA and TSA holds certain mineral properties in Argentina (also see Note 4).
-The exploration costs incurred have been written off as at February 28, 2023 and November 30, 2022.
-There was no expenditure incurred for the three months ended February 28, 2023 and the year ended November 30, 2022.
+Exploration costs of \$49,728 (November 30, 2022 - \$nil) incurred for the six months ended May 31, 2023 have been written off.

 On December 2, 2019, the Company, through the joint venture CMC and its subsidiary SGSA, entered into an Exploration and Development Earn-In Agreement (the "Earn-In Agreement") with Golden Minerals Company ("Golden").
 Pursuant to the Earn-In Agreement, SGSA has granted Golden the exclusive right to acquire a 51% ownership in the Sarita Este Concession, subject to a non-refundable cash payment of \$197,881 (US\$150,000) (received) and incurring a total of US\$2.5 million of minimum work requirements for exploration and development expenditures on the concession.
 Golden may make cash payments in lieu of annual work commitment as follows: (i) US\$300,000 in the second year, plus a 2,000 meters core drilling program on the concession; (ii) US\$500,000 in the third year; and (iii) the remaining balance of US\$1.7 million by the end of fourth year (also see Note 6).